 - Mistaken Identity: Being wrongly identified as the perpetrator.

 A strong defense strategy can lead to charges being reduced or dismissed altogether.
+At Sutton and Lovette Law Office, P.C., we provide sex crime defense in Pennsylvania rooted in experience and discretion.

 Sex crime charges are among the most serious — carrying the threat of long prison sentences, mandatory registry as a sex offender, job loss, and devastating personal consequences.